T-Shirt (Shontelle song): Chart performance

 In the United States, the song peaked at number 15 on the Billboard Mainstream Chart, according to Radio and Records magazine CHR/Top 40 National Airplay Chart.
 The song peaked at number 36 on the Billboard Hot 100 chart and number 15 on the Pop Songs chart.
 In Canada, it peaked at number 41 on the Canadian Hot 100.

-In the United Kingdom, "T-Shirt" entered the top 10 of the UK Singles Chart at number ten on February 15, 2009 – for the week ending date February 21, 2009 – during its fifth week on the chart, climbing from its previous position at number 13, and becoming Shontelle's first top ten song in Britain.
+In the United Kingdom, "T-Shirt" climbed into the top ten of the UK Singles Chart at number ten on February 15, 2009 – for the week ending date February 21, 2009 – during its fifth week on the chart, climbing from its previous position at number 13, and becoming Shontelle's first top ten song in Britain.
 The following week, the song climbed to its peak position of number six on the chart.
 "T-Shirt" topped the UK R&B Singles Chart and peaked at number two on the UK Physical Chart.
 The song was certified silver by the British Phonographic Industry.

 In Ireland, the song reached the top 30 of the Irish Singles Chart.